 Your business website or blog is part of your brand.
 If you have spent so much time and resources to build it, then you would not want it to get hacked.
 To avoid getting hacked, you have to secure your Joomla website from hackers.

 Note: There’s no website that is completely secure, including Joomla.
-Nevertheless, you should always follow the best Joomla security practices to secure your Joomla website to some extent.
+Nevertheless, you should always follow the best Joomla security practices to secure your Joomla website from hackers.

 Is Joomla Secure?